IPGP/csv2djipilot/README.md

 tested with DJI Matrice 210 RTK V2

 To do :
-- [ ] User interface to change actions for the waypoints
+- [ ] User interface to change actions for the waypoints or colums for actions in the csv